remix-run/remix/docs/api/remix.md

 Because Remix will automatically reload the routes, the sidebar will quickly update and be correct.
 But for a moment, it's gonna feel a little funny.

 This is where `useFetchers` comes in.
-Up in the sidebar we can get access too all of the inflight fetcher states from the checkboxes--even though it's not the component that created them.
+Up in the sidebar, we can access all the inflight fetcher states from the checkboxes - even though it's not the component that created them.

 The strategy has three steps: